BrucePerens/rigcontrol/README.md

 available overseas, although there is much fraud.
 So, when you find a combination that does it all with a simple and cheap BOM, I'm interested.

-### Why Is My RigControl Board Accessing Outside Web Sites? ###
-RigControl must access an outside site to learn its own public IP address, and it chooses randomly from a list of such sites.
-It must access an outside site to set its hostname in dynamic DNS, so that you can access it remotely.
-It calls github.com, k6bp.com, or hams.com to check if its software is up-to-date amd to access security bulletins, etc.
-Hams.com or k6bp.com may provide you with remote access.

 ### Issues
 Hardware flow control is not connected on the PCB between the CPU and the serial-to-USB chip.
 This saves some precious GPIO pins, but causes the